aaryansamanta/advanced-ai-curriculum/README.md

 - Deriving **actionable insights** from real-world health-related data

 ## 🔒 Privacy & Usage Notice
 This repository contains **original capstone and research work** that is:

 - **Unpublished**
 - **Not intended for public distribution**
 - **Protected to prevent unauthorized reuse or copying**

-## 📌 Relationship to Public Portfolio
-Public assignments, exercises, and instructional coursework are available in the separate repository:

 ### 🧩 Repository Organization
 Each course folder contains: